alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 category: Research
 ---

-The hashtag [#CiteWomen](https://twitter.com/hashtag/citewomen) has been around for a while, but I haven't been able to find a tool to evaluate gender bias in my own academic work.
+The hashtag [#CiteWomen](https://twitter.com/hashtag/citewomen) made me want to evaluate the gender bias in my own academic work.
 How many of the papers you cite were written by women?
-And, if your bibliography is mostly male, why is this?
-The tool below makes it easy to evaluate how male (or female) your citation practices are.
+The tool below makes it easy to evaluate how male (or female) your bibliography is.
+Are you citing mostly men?
+Why?
 Give it a try and let me know what you think at [@d_alburez](https://twitter.com/d_alburez)!

 Please excuse the glitches - this is very much work in progress ([source](https://github.com/alburezg/gender_bibliography)).